Webinar on August 20, 2014 to Review Report Findings

 PwC’s Investor Resource Institute

-Through the Investor Resource Institute, PwC strives to provide insights to, and recieve insights from, the investment community.
+Through the Investor Resource Institute, PwC strives to provide insights to, and receive insights from, the investment community.
 We offer our views on accounting, auditing, corporate reporting, data security, and a myriad of other issues; as well as transparency about what we do that may be of interest to investors.
 We host events large and small, that are designed to strengthen the bridge not only between PwC and the investment community, but also between investors and others.

 About PwC US